Once you’ve created the product vision, you’ll need to determine who you’re creating this product for.

-Marketing to everyone is like shooting darts in the dark — you will run out of darts probably before you even hit the dartboard once.
+Marketing to everyone is like shooting darts in the dark — you will probably run out of darts before you even hit the dartboard once.

 Once you define your customer persona (or personas), it will help you further develop your strategy when it comes to the product itself but also marketing and sales.
-You’ll be able to know where to find your ideal customers, how to speak their language, create the features they need, deliver the content they’re interested in and even predict their common objections.
+You’ll be able to know where to find your ideal customers, how to speak their language, create the features they need, deliver the content they’re interested in, and even predict their common objections.

 Once you’ve defined your customer personas, this will be a strong foundation that will determine all your decisions.
-But, you should be ready to learn about your audience as you go and even adapt your target market and your customer personas if you see the need for it in the future.
+But, you should be ready to learn about your audience as you go and even adapt your target market and customer personas if you see the need for it in the future.

 Unsure how to start?
 Preview or download the Product Management template and check out the examples of 3 customer personas we have created along with their goals, challenges, buying motivation, buying concerns, and tools they use.
 You can use these to build your customer personas off of.